BCBA Exam Advice

 Understand the Structure of the BCBA Exam

-2. Be fluent with the BACB’s® Ethics Code found here HERE.
+2. Become fluent with the BACB’s® Ethics Code found HERE.
 Section-E of the task list pertains to ethics.
 Therefore, you will want to familiarize yourself with the Ethics Code.

 3. There are 185 total questions (which includes 10 ungraded pilot questions).
 Be aware of how many questions are designated for each section of the task list so that you can allocate your studying accordingly.